Lu Milk Chocolate Biscuit Cookies

 Each serving has 120 calories.

-Nutrition facts and ingredients source: Lu packaging / Nutrition & Ingredients
+Nutrition facts and ingredients source: Lu packaging.
+Image credits to Nutrition & Ingredients staff.

 Leave a Reply